abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 In the Buddhist tradition there’s a great deal of realism around the process of death, and it’s important for us all to cultivate this quality of realism.
-What we know is that a life came into being and now it’s ended.
+What we know is that a life came into being, and now it’s ended.
 That much we can be absolutely sure of.
 There’s a natural feeling of loss and sadness, a sense that the person was around, a friend, close to us, but now gone.
 Even the Buddha experienced the loss of those close to him.
 There’s a famous passage that takes place after the Buddha’s two chief disciples, Sāriputta and Mahāmoggallāna, had passed away.
-The Buddha says to the gathered Saṅgha, “The assembly seems empty now that Sāriputta and Mahamoggallāna are no longer here.”
+The Buddha says to the gathered Saṅgha, “The assembly seems empty now that Sāriputta and Mahāmoggallāna are no longer here.”
 So even a fully enlightened being like the Buddha can know and sense the loss of friends and companions.
 That’s only natural and to be expected.
 It’s realistic.